 CHCMHS001 Work with people with mental health issues

-Students must be currently employed in a direct client care role within the disability care industry.
+- Students must be currently employed in a direct client care role

-This course is delivered in under a blended learning/workplace based model with existing workers in the disability care industry.
+This course is delivered via distance delivery over approximately a 12 month period to existing workers in the aged care industry.

 |Full Fee||Student co-contribution fee (Non-Concession)*||Student co-contribution fee (Concession)*|